Russia Evacuates Over 4,000 People After Dam Burst - UrduPoint

 The press service of the Orenburg governor said "4,208 people, including 1,019 children" had been evacuated and more than 2,500 homes were affected by the flooding after a dam burst on Friday following torrential rain.

-Russia opened a criminal case on "negligence and violation of construction safety rules" into the burst of the dam, built in 2014.
+Russia opened a criminal case for "negligence and violation of construction safety rules" over the burst dam, which was built in 2014.

+Orenburg regional governor Denis Pasler said specialists assessed that the dam was built "for a different weight" and that the level of rainfall was "exceptional".

 Authorities said the situation was difficult throughout the region, warning of a dangerous water level on the Ural river in the main city of Orenburg.